johnpuddephatt/zwl/src/pages/competition-terms-and-conditions.md

 ### 18. The winner agrees to the publication of their name as competition winner.
 Any personal data relating to the winner or any other entrants will be used solely in accordance with current UK data protection legislation and will not be disclosed to a third party without the entrant’s prior consent.

-### 19. The winner’s names will be announced on the Zero Waste Leeds social media sites.
+### 19. The winner’s name will be announced on the Zero Waste Leeds social media sites.

 ### 22. By entering this competition, an entrant is indicating their agreement to be bound by these terms and conditions.